valish/sherdog-api/README.md

-# Sherdog MMA Fighter API
+# Sherdog Fighter API

 Crawls and parses fighter profile data from Sherdog URL

+*This api is used in the higher-level [MMA API](https://github.com/valish/mma-api).

 ## Installation
 From source: